Quantum Variational Activation Functions Empower Kolmogorov-Arnold Networks: Results

-where each $\Phi_{l,j,i}$ is $(k + 1)$-times continuously differentiable.
-Then, there exists a constant $C$ depending on $f$ and its representation such that we have the following approximation bound in terms of the highest frequency $K$ in the Fourier series: there exist trigonometric polynomial approximations $\Phi^K_{l,i,j}$ such that for any integer $m$ with $0 \leq m \leq k$, we have the bound:
+where each edge function $\phi_{l,j,i}$ is $(k+1)$-times continuously differentiable and, after the chosen input normalization, admits a $C^{k+1}$ periodic extension on the relevant compact interval.
+Then there exists a constant $C_f$ depending on $f$ and on the fixed representation, but not on the Fourier cutoff $K$, such that there are trigonometric-polynomial edge approximations $\phi^K_{l,j,i}$ with frequencies $|n|\le K$ satisfying, for any integer $m$ with $0\le m\le k$,